 Pecking at the bum area can cause a sore and red bum that can bleed on the eggs when the hen lays an egg.

 Check bums for signs of bullying and feather plucking.
-If you see signs of bullying, then there are several steps you can take to stop bullies and signs to recognize bullying.
-Most of the time bullying is a result of boredom and being cramped.
+If you see signs of bullying, then there are several steps you can take to stop bullies and symptoms to recognize bullying.
+Most of the time, bullying is a result of boredom and being cramped.

 - Separate the picked on hen from the rest of the flock

 - Treat the wounded area to stop the bleeding.
 I use Kwik Stop.

 - Apply a first aid spray to turn the area purple, so hens don’t continue to peck at the area.
 I use Gentian or Lincoln Purple Spray for this.